These championships seem well canceled simply.

 The worst suspicions have been confirmed today: The organizers have confirmed the suspension of the 12e Padel World Championships that was to be held from 9 to November 15 in Malaga.

-The organizers explain that the main pairs of padel world (ranking of the International Padel Federation) did not wish to participate in these padel world championships.
+The organizers explain that the main pairs of the world padel (in the ranking of the International Federation of Padel) did not wish to participate in these world padel championships.

 Disruption and financial loss for participants